 As of this writing, Bank of Canada rate is only 1.25%.
 In 7 months we expect it to be at 1.75%.
 With historically low-interest rates housing prices have been increasing as it was easy for Canadians to afford more expensive homes than they should have.
-It also discouraged people from saving money in savings accounts and GICs in favor of riskier investments (Cannabis, Tesla, Facebook, Netflix).
+It also discouraged people from saving money in savings accounts and GICs in favor of riskier investments (Cannabis, Tesla, Facebook).
 All of this has artificially stimulated the economy and created jobs but as with any intervention in an empirically complex system, it is not a simple cause and effect but a multiplicative chain of unanticipated effects.
-Increases in government and household spending keep the masses from the pain of living beyond their means.
+Increases in household spending keep the masses from the pain of living beyond their means.

 1st order effects: